engtuncay/engtuncay.github.io/csharp-dotnet/cheats/csharpcs1.md

 #### 2.2 Interface Types

 An interface defines a contract that can be implemented by classes and structs.
 An interface can contain methods, properties, events, and indexers.
 An interface does not provide implementations of the members it defines—it merely specifies the members that must be supplied by classes or structs that implement the interface.
-Interfaces may employ multiple inheritance.
+Interfaces may employ `multiple inheritance`.

 ```csharp
 public interface IShape